zedbeit/java-ee-application/README.md

 # java-ee-application

-This is application is use to practice Java EE MYSQL database connection, persisting data to the database and entity relationship mappings.
+This application is use to practice Java EE MYSQL database connection, persisting data to the database and entity relationship mappings.